Raphy Manjaly

-Bishop Raphy Manjaly is the newly appointed Archbishop of the Roman Catholic Archdiocese of Agra, India by Pope Francis.
-He was installed as Archbishop of Agra on 7 January 2021.
+Bishop Raphy Manjaly is an Indian Catholic prelate serving as the Archbishop of the Archdiocese of Agra, in India.
+He was installed as the archbishop of Agra on 7 January 2021.

 Early life and education

-He was born on 7 February 1958 in Kerala, India to Mrs. Kathreena & Mr. M.V.
+Manjaly was born on 7 February 1958 in Kerala, India, to Kathreena and M.V.
 Chacko.
 He received his primary education at St. Francis Xavier School, Vendore, Kerala and completed his high school from Tyagarajar High School, Alagappanagar, Trichur, Kerala.
 He joined St. Lawrence Minor Seminary, Agra, in 1973 and completed it in year 1975.
-He joined St. Joseph's Regional Seminary, Allahabad, in 1975 and completed his Philosophy and Theology education in year 1983.
+He joined St. Joseph's Regional Seminary, Allahabad, in 1975 and completed his philosophy and theology education in year 1983.
 He completed his graduation and post graduation from Agra University.
-He completed his Doctorate in Spirituality from Angelicum University, Rome.
+He completed his doctorate in spirituality from Angelicum University, Rome.